auser/build-mobile-apps-with-flutter/preso/src/content/preso.md

 <!-- .slide: -->

-I'd argue everyone needs responsive web applications
+I'd argue everyone needs responsive web applications, but it's no substitute for a native application.

 ---